Be the Ground

 You will gain foundational competence across emergency response, basic survival, water safety, fire behavior, navigation, communication, psychological resilience, and improvisational problem-solving.
 These are not theoretical lessons - they are embodied and assessed through hands-on scenarios.

 Who You Gonna Call?
-Communications Systems and Strategies
+Communications Systems and strategies

 Belonging to Each Other and to Place.